creati8e/Finances/feature/README.md

 #### DI for feature modules

 Feature dependencies are satisfied via **application**.
-It contains Dagger component with a map of all feature dependencies (multibindings).
+Application contains Dagger component with a map of all feature dependencies (dagger multibindings).

 Each feature module describes their dependencies in interface called **MyFeatureDependencies**.